Bambo-Rambo/RNG-Guides/DexNavRNG.md

 This guide will provide you with some useful tips to save time and effort but don't expect to succeed in a few minutes without prior experience.

-You will be able to rng for all species that appear in a given location including DexNav exclusives of course, but not the ones that only appear in hordes, breakable rocks (rock smash) or by fishing.
+You will be able to rng for all species that appear in the wild including DexNav exclusives but not fishing Pokemon.

 ### Tools needed
 * [Tiny Finder](https://github.com/Bambo-Rambo/TinyFinder) (The most up to date build - The main tool for this RNG)